tangsir0219-beep/tangsir0219-beep.github.io/README.md

 * 9/2021-6/2024           **Sichuan International Biaobang Vocational College** School of Management and Digital Economy Major:Business Administration

 # Extracurricular Experience

-**9/2021-6/2024**
+* **9/2021-6/2024**
+*
-1.Join the National Defense Society, serve as the vice president of the National Defense Society, and be responsible for the club's courses and activities.
+1. Join the National Defense Society, serve as the vice president of the National Defense Society, and be responsible for the club's courses and activities.
-2.Join the campus emergency team, serve as a team leader, be responsible for campus security, and participate in the military training instructorof the university freshmen as an military training instructor.
+2. Join the campus emergency team, serve as a team leader, be responsible for campus security, and participate in the military training instructorof the university freshmen as an military training instructor.
-3.Join the school's business development department, serve as admissions assistant, assist teachers in recruiting students .
+3. Join the school's business development department, serve as admissions assistant, assist teachers in recruiting students .
-4.Served as a human resources specialistin an education consulting company to recruit outstanding talents for the company to create better benefits.
+4. Served as a human resources specialistin an education consulting company to recruit outstanding talents for the company to create better benefits.

 # Interests
 * Applied machine learning, data science, modeling and forecasting to assist decision making